mzazon/awesome-cloud-projects/azure/enterprise-cost-governance-dashboard/enterprise-cost-governance-dashboard.md

 This automated cost governance solution demonstrates the power of combining Azure Resource Graph's querying capabilities with Cost Management APIs and Power BI's visualization platform.
 The architecture provides real-time visibility into Azure spending patterns while enabling proactive cost management through automated alerts and executive reporting.
 This approach is particularly valuable for organizations with complex, multi-subscription Azure environments where manual cost monitoring becomes impractical and error-prone.

 The Resource Graph integration enables sophisticated resource analysis that goes beyond simple cost aggregation.
 By querying resource metadata, tags, and configurations, organizations can identify cost optimization opportunities such as underutilized resources, improperly sized instances, and tag compliance issues that impact cost allocation and chargeback processes.
-The [Azure Resource Graph documentation](https://docs.microsoft.com/en-us/azure/governance/resource-graph/) provides comprehensive guidance on advanced querying capabilities and best practices for large-scale resource analysis.
+The [Azure Resource Graph documentation](https://learn.microsoft.com/en-us/azure/governance/resource-graph/) provides comprehensive guidance on advanced querying capabilities and best practices for large-scale resource analysis.

 Azure Logic Apps serves as the orchestration layer that transforms static queries into dynamic, automated workflows.
 The serverless nature of Logic Apps ensures cost-effective operations while providing the reliability and scalability needed for enterprise cost governance.
-Integration with Azure Key Vault ensures secure handling of sensitive configuration data, while managed identities eliminate the need for credential management.
-For detailed Logic Apps patterns and best practices, refer to the [Azure Logic Apps documentation](https://docs.microsoft.com/en-us/azure/logic-apps/).
+Integration with Azure Key Vault using the recommended RBAC model ensures secure handling of sensitive configuration data, while managed identities eliminate the need for credential management.
+For detailed Logic Apps patterns and best practices, refer to the [Azure Logic Apps documentation](https://learn.microsoft.com/en-us/azure/logic-apps/).

 The Power BI integration creates executive-level dashboards that translate technical resource data into business insights.
 By automating data refresh from Azure storage, the solution ensures that cost reports remain current and actionable.
 The combination of Resource Graph data with Cost Management APIs provides a comprehensive view of both resource inventory and associated costs, enabling data-driven decision making for cost optimization initiatives.
-The [Power BI Azure connectors documentation](https://docs.microsoft.com/en-us/power-bi/connect-data/service-azure-and-power-bi) offers additional guidance on advanced analytics scenarios and visualization best practices.
+The [Power BI Azure connectors documentation](https://learn.microsoft.com/en-us/power-bi/connect-data/service-azure-and-power-bi) offers additional guidance on advanced analytics scenarios and visualization best practices.

 > **Tip**: Implement tag governance policies using Azure Policy before deploying this solution to ensure consistent resource tagging that supports accurate cost allocation and reporting.
-The [Azure Policy documentation](https://docs.microsoft.com/en-us/azure/governance/policy/) provides comprehensive guidance on policy definitions and enforcement strategies.
+The [Azure Policy documentation](https://learn.microsoft.com/en-us/azure/governance/policy/) provides comprehensive guidance on policy definitions and enforcement strategies.

 ## Challenge